jcubic/chat-gpt/README.md

 * [sync download chatGPT conversation with Amazon S3](http://scripting.com/2023/03/08/153909.html)

 ## Contribution
 If you want to add something to the boomark, please do.
-Also if the code doesn't work please add issue.
+Also if the code doesn't work please add an issue.

 ## License
 Copyright 2022-2023 [Jakub T. Jankiewicz](https://jakub.jankiewicz.org/)<br/>